jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 * 32 output channels
 * 4x4 pose matrix

-Instead of using a 3x3 filter in ConvCaps2.
-Class capsules use a 1x1 filter.
-Also, nstead of outputting a 2D spatial output (6x6 in ConvCaps1 and 4x4 in ConvCaps2), it outputs 10 capsules each representing one of the 10 classes in the MNist.
+Instead of using a 3x3 filter in ConvCaps2, Class capsules use a 1x1 filter.
+Also, instead of outputting a 2D spatial output (6x6 in ConvCaps1 and 4x4 in ConvCaps2), it outputs 10 capsules each representing one of the 10 classes in the MNist.
 The code structure for the class capsules is very similar to the conv_capsule.
-It makes call to compute the votes and then use EM routing to compute the capsule outputs.
+It makes calls to compute the votes and then use EM routing to compute the capsule outputs.

 ```python
 def class_capsules(inputs, num_classes, iterations, batch_size, name):